oss-review-toolkit/ort/docs/sw360-integration.md

 ### Command Line

-Uploading to SW360 is a stand-alone ORT command](../cli/src/main/kotlin/commands/UploadResultToSw360Command.kt), which:
+Uploading to SW360 is a stand-alone [ORT command](../cli/src/main/kotlin/commands/UploadResultToSw360Command.kt), which:

 1. Takes an _analyzer_ result file as an input,
 2. Creates components/releases in SW360 for the packages and ...